bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2022-11-16-newsletter.md

   example, Alice wants to split a 900 sat total into two parts, but both of the paths she chooses require 500 sat minimum amounts.
-With this specification change, she can now send two 500 sat payments, choosing to overpay by a total of 100 sats in order to use her preferred route.
+With this specification change, she can now send two 500 sat payments, choosing to overpay by a total of 100 sats in order to use her preferred route. {% assign timestamp="1:06:14" %}

 {% include references.md %}
 {% include linkers/issues.md v=2 issues="5681,5698,5647,1796,1031,1021" %}